segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/quickstart.md

 ## Step 2: Install the SDK

-The recommended way to install Analytics for iOS is using [Cocoapods](http://cocoapods.org/), since it means you can create a build with specific bundled destinations, and because it makes it simple to install and upgrade.
+Segment recommends you to install Analytics for iOS by using either [Cocoapods](http://cocoapods.org/) or your Swift Package Manager, since it means you can create a build with specific bundled destinations, and because it makes it simple to install and upgrade.

 First, add the `Analytics` dependency to your `Podfile` by adding the following line: